johan162/hpdf_table/docs/GettingStarted.md

 ## Using labels in the table cells

 A variant of a table is to present data with a short label describing what kind of data is displayed.
-This is often used when a table is used to present a dataform.
+This is often used when a table is used to present a data form.
 An example of this is shown in **Figure 4.** below.

 ![Figure 4 - tut_ex03.png](screenshots/tut_ex03.png)
 ***Figure 4:*** *Specifying labels for each cell. (@ref tut_ex03.c "tut_ex03.c")*